The Investment Treaty Arbitration Review: Energy Charter Treaty

 ii Dismissal of objections to jurisdiction in recent ECT decisions

-In 2019, arbitral tribunals constituted under the ECT have continued to dismiss all objections to jurisdiction raised in different intra-EU cases.
+In 2020, arbitral tribunals constituted under the ECT have continued to dismiss all objections to jurisdiction raised in different intra-EU cases.30

-In the past, the European Commission and Member States argued that the ECT's investment protection regime does not apply to inter-EU proceedings.
-The crux of this issue lies in the wording of Article 26 of the ECT.
-Member States on the receiving end of intra-EU arbitrations argued that intra-EU proceedings are 'disconnected' from the ECT's scope because of an implicit disconnection clause, incorporated in the ECT through the 2007 EU Lisbon Treaty, which modified EU Member States rights and obligations, and removed intra-EU disputes from the scope of Article 26 of the ECT.30 The Lisbon Treaty qualifies, according to their argument, as a 'successive treat[y] relating to the same subject-matter' pursuant to Article 30 of the VCLT.
+In the past, EU Member States (acting as respondents in ECT arbitrations) argued that the ECT's investment protection regime did not apply to intra-EU proceedings.
+The issue lay in the wording of the offer to an investor to arbitrate under Article 26 of the ECT.
+Member States argued that intra-EU proceedings were 'disconnected' from the ECT's scope because of an implicit disconnection clause, incorporated in the ECT through the 2007 EU Lisbon Treaty, which modified EU Member States' rights and obligations, and removed intra-EU disputes from the scope of Article 26 of the ECT.31 The Lisbon Treaty qualifies, according to their argument, as a 'successive treat[y] relating to the same subject-matter' pursuant to Article 30 of the VCLT.
 Under this article, such a modification is possible if the earlier treaty provides that 'it is subject to, or that it is not to be considered as incompatible with, [a] later treaty'.

 Also, the argument that an investment has been made in the same area has been quickly dealt with by tribunals.
 In Landesbank Baden-Württemberg et al. v.
-Spain, the tribunal referenced the decision in Foresight38 where the tribunal found that the term 'in the area' in Article 26(1) of the ECT must be seen in light of the specific dispute.39 If an investor chooses to initiate arbitration proceedings against an EU Member State and not the European Union, 'the area' referenced in Article 26(1) of the ECT means the territory of that particular Member State.
+Spain (LBBW), the tribunal referenced the decision in Foresight39 where the tribunal found that the term 'in the area' in Article 26(1) of the ECT must be seen in light of the specific dispute.40 If an investor chooses to initiate arbitration proceedings against an EU Member State and not the European Union, 'the area' referenced in Article 26(1) of the ECT means the territory of that particular Member State.

-Taking into account the specific circumstances of the Achmea judgment, tribunals found throughout 2019 that the CJEU carefully limited its ruling to BITs concluded between EU Member States, and left it open for investors to initiate arbitral proceedings under other international instruments that are not solely intra-EU BITs.
-There are indeed significant differences between an intra-EU BIT and the ECT.
-The former is concluded between two EU Member States, while the latter is signed by the European Union, its Member States and 25 other countries that are not Member States of the European Union.40 This distinction was made by Advocate General Wathelet in his opinion predating the CJEU's Achmea judgment and not rejected by the CJEU in its judgment.41
+Taking into account the specific circumstances of the Achmea judgment, tribunals continued to find throughout 2020 that the CJEU limited its ruling to BITs concluded between EU Member States, and left it open for investors to initiate arbitral proceedings under other international instruments that were not solely intra-EU BITs.41 There are indeed significant differences between an intra-EU BIT and the ECT.
+The former is concluded between two EU Member States, while the latter is signed by the European Union, its Member States and 25 other countries that are not Member States of the European Union.42 This distinction was made by Advocate General Wathelet in his opinion predating the CJEU's Achmea judgment and not rejected by the CJEU in its judgment.43

 With a view to the technical frame for treaty change, one has to recall the multilateral nature of the ECT.
 Amendments to the ECT have to follow the procedure set out in Article 42 of the ECT.
 Pursuant to this Article, proposed amendments must be adopted by the Charter Conference and even if the amendment is adopted by the Charter Conference, it cannot come into effect (between parties having ratified the amendment) until it has been ratified by at least three-quarters of the ECT Member States.

-The cases discussed above from 2019 exemplify the importance of investment arbitration between EU Member States under the ECT.
-From the outset of 2018, it was to be expected that the European Union and its Member States will spend much of 2019 dealing with issues between themselves, issues that were already clearly identified in the three different notes issued by EU Member States in January 2019, which differ as to the application of the judgment to the ECT.51 At the same time, it is remarkable that awards against eastern European and central Asian countries remain a rarity nowadays.
+The cases discussed above from 2020 exemplify the importance of investment arbitration between EU Member States under the ECT.
+From the outset of 2018, it was to be expected that the European Union and its Member States will spend much of the next few years dealing with issues between themselves, issues that were already clearly identified in the three different notes issued by EU Member States in January 2019, which differ as to the application of the judgment to the ECT.56 At the same time, it is remarkable that awards against eastern European and central Asian countries remain a rarity nowadays.
 That may be, inter alia, explained by the fact that the Ukrainian–Russian crisis, which resulted in a couple of arbitrations, falls outside of the scope of the ECT.

-The intra-EU objections might lead to attempts by the European Union to modify, reform or renew the ECT as is already evidenced by the Council's mandate given to the European Commission on 15 July 2019.
-The undertaking of modernising the ECT is, however, not only of interest to the EU Member States.
+Rest assured, the undertaking to modernise the ECT is not only observant to the interests of the EU Member States.
 The modernisation process of the Treaty is now in full swing with several parties from different regions of the world having commented on proposed treaty changes.
 It remains to be seen how concrete the next proposals and comments during the year will become and how close this will lead the ECT parties to a possible adoption by the Charter Conference in 2021.

-However, it should not be overlooked that the ECT's signatories are not only western European states, but also many capital-importing countries in eastern Europe and central Asia.
+It should not be overlooked that the ECT's signatories are not only western European states, but also many capital-importing countries in eastern Europe and central Asia.
 With China's belt and road initiative now well underway and the commencement of construction of the Nord Stream II project, the focus might again shift east.
-Not least because of the dozens of treaty claims pending against western European states, being a politically contested subject, the ECT will therefore remain an important legal instrument of investment protection in the years to come.
+This is not least because of the dozens of treaty claims pending against western European states, being a politically contested subject, the ECT will therefore remain an important legal instrument of investment protection in the years to come.

-1 Patricia Nacimiento is the co-head of the German dispute resolution team at Herbert Smith Freehills LLP.
+1 Patricia Nacimiento is head of the German dispute resolution team at Herbert Smith Freehills LLP.

 3 See UNCTAD overview of investment arbitration cases filed, http://investmentpolicyhub.unctad.org/ISDS/FilterByApplicableIia.
-Investors filed a total of three new cases under the ECT in 2019, see https://energycharter.org/what-we-do/dispute-settlement/all-investment-dispute-settlement-cases.
+Investors filed a total of seven new cases under the ECT in 2020, see

 4 See footnote 3.
-Spain was hit with an additional four arbitrations under the ECT in 2018 and a further one in 2019, while other claims were filed against Italy.
+Spain was hit with an additional arbitration under the ECT in 2019 and a further two in 2020, while other claims filed had named Respondent states such as Italy and Romania.

 5 Slovak Republic v.
 Achmea B.V., Judgment of the CJEU, 6 March 2018, Case C-284/16, ECLI:EU:C:2018:158.